Scratchbuilding Eagles from Gerry Anderson's Space:1999

 Picture below; Here a 44" eagle is split into its main components as per the original design.
 This helps with such a big heavy model but obviously it isn't necessary to have it like this on every Eagle, especially when the tail section keeps working loose - here I ended up gluing it into place.

-Eagle I did it the hard way - cutting all the pieces to
+built an Eagle I did it the hard way - cutting all the

-the correct length and then trying to solder it all
+pieces to the correct length and then trying to solder it

 The two cages were slightly more difficult, here I assembled several areas before placing them in the supports and adding all the connecting pieces.
 Each cage section is actually two pieces - some people build them one piece at a time, I find it easier to build the two sections and then split them later - just leaving enough of a gap to get a saw blade between the pipes.

 done using a mixture of Carrs 188 solid solder and solder

 paint (from a model railway stockist) - and a mini gas

 blowtorch.
 I assemble the parts using the paint then when

 its all in the correct position I will use more solder to

 strengthen the joints and fill any small gaps.